toddcf/code-snippets/git/git-essentials.md

 - Always add a clear, concise commit message.
 These messages will show up as the title of each commit, providing you and other people an easy way to see the chronological progress of the project.
 - Commit messages should be in the present tense.  ("Add skeleton files for web page," not "Added skeleton files for web page.")
 - Commit often.
 Each time you complete a section of your project, commit it.

+You can type `git log` in the terminal to see a list of the commits you've made (with messages) in descending order.

+NOTE: If you see `(HEAD -> master)` in your log, `HEAD` is a special type of reference that is going to point to another reference: whatever branch you are currently on.
+In this example, it points to the master branch.